 I knew about the noodles, obviously, but what I didn’t realise was that it is etiquette to slurp the delicious hot steaming broth as loud as you can in public.

 - Life in Japan is very different from how I imagined it would be, and this was one of those experiences that took me by surprise.
 In a nice way, I might add.

 - My teenage kids thought they were in heaven.
 There was me, telling them that Japan is super quiet and they must not raise their loud teenage voices, and then, they go into a restaurant only to discover they can eat like Shrek.

-- It was raining on one of the days that we were in Tokyo.
-If, like us, you find yourself in the capital city of Japan, on a budget and with no desire to look around shopping malls, then head to one of the many English speaking cinemas located around the city.
+- If, like us, you find yourself in the capital city of Japan on a budget and with no desire to look around shopping malls, then head to one of the many English speaking cinemas located around the city.

 - Don’t worry about finding one to suit, when I say there are loads I am not exaggerating.
 Check out this website that will tell you how to acquire cheap tickets for the movie you want to see.

-- I cannot tell you what it is like to experience a Japanese movie house.
+- I cannot stress enough how wonderful it is to experience a Japanese movie house.
 You must go and do it for yourself.
 Is that an old fashioned word?
 Moviehouse?
 It sounds like something my Granny would have said, but anyway, the cinema.
 The Moviehouse.